 Tucked away in the Cannaregio neighborhood is a gem of an apartment.
 The space was completely renovated in 2021, and everything feels fresh, new and modern.
 The apartment is small, but the high wood beam ceilings, clean design cues and light from the windows make the property feel spacious.
 The Palazzo Miracoli Apartment is located in front of Church of Santa Maria dei Miracoli.

 St. Regis Venice is basically a neighbor to Gritti Palace, both located on the Grand Canal with private jetties facing San Giorgio Maggiore.
-Rooms are very nice, but to some the interiors might feel a bit more like a chain hotel than some of the other options in Venice.
+Walking distance to all the main sights in the city.
+Very luxurious.

 This little dock is located on a popular gondola route next to the Hotel San Moise – a great place to sit with a box of pizza, and watch the boats.